 - Accountability: Each ticket is assigned to a specific team member, creating clear ownership and responsibility.

-- Prioritization: Tickets can be prioritized based on urgency, impact, or other relevant factors.
+- Prioritization: Tickets can be categorized and prioritized based on urgency, impact, or other relevant factors.

 - Tracking and reporting: Ticket systems allow for easy progress monitoring and generation of performance reports.